 - Code 01 Approved alternative arrangement.
 This is available only if DOR has approved an alternative withholding arrangement with the corporation responsible for paying the tax.
 You must maintain DOR's approval of the arrangement with your records as DOR can require you to provide it at a later date. - Code 02 Credit used to offset composite tax.
 If the shareholder would have been entitled to claim a nonrefundable tax credit that flowed through from the corporation to reduce the shareholder's income tax liability, the corporation may reduce the amount of composite tax by the shareholder's share of such credit.
 Do not reduce the tax in Column G by more than the shareholder's share of any credits that properly passed through to the shareholder.
 Also, you may only reduce the tax by the amount of current year credit.
-Finally, you may not use this code to reduce composite tax for credits that did not flow through from the corporation. - Code 03 Employee Stock Ownership Plan Enter this code if the shareholder is an employee stock option plan (ESOP). - Code 04 Income offset by previously disallowed deductions.
-If: - o a shareholder is determined to have zero basis on their share of the corporations stock, and - o the shareholder has deductions that were disallowed because the shareholder had zero basis, the share of income subject to tax can be reduced by the newlyallowed Indiana deductions and the tax recomputed after the newly-allowed deductions.

-• Code 09 - Treaty-based exclusion.
-If a shareholder is subject to a treaty-based exception from federal income tax, the scope of the treaty includes the income derived from the corporation, and the corporation has knowledge of the shareholder's exemption, enter this code for the shareholder.
+Finally, you may not use this code to reduce composite tax for credits that did not flow through from the corporation. - Code 03 Employee Stock Ownership Plan Enter this code if the shareholder is an employee stock option plan (ESOP). - Code 04 Income offset by previously disallowed deductions. - o a shareholder is determined to have zero basis on their share of the corporations stock, and - o the shareholder has deductions that were disallowed because the shareholder had zero basis, - the share of income subject to tax can be reduced by the newly-allowed Indiana deductions and the tax recomputed after the newly-allowed deductions. - Code 09 Treaty-based exclusion.
+If a shareholder is subject to a treaty-based exception from federal income tax, the scope of the treaty includes the income derived from the corporation, and the corporation has knowledge of the shareholder's exemption, enter this code for the shareholder. - Code 10 Passive activity losses.
+Enter this code if the shareholder has passive income from the corporation that is offset by previously-disallowed passive losses.
+Do not reduce the income subject to tax by more than the passive loss reported as previously disallowed. - Code 11 Net operating losses.
+Enter this code if the shareholder has an Indiana net operating loss carryforward that can offset the income in whole or in part.
+Do not reduce the income subject to tax by more than the net operating loss reported. - Code 12 Credits from other sources.
+Enter this code if the shareholder indicates one or more credits that would reduce the tax liability.
+These should be either a carryforward credit regardless of source or a credit from a source other than the corporation.
+Do not enter a credit used to reduce tax using Code 02.
+In addition, the tax cannot be reduced by more than the credits reported by the shareholder.